rokubun/medea-docs/docs/index.md

-# MEDEA Documentation Page
+# MEDEA Documentation

 <img src="/images/device.png"/>

 ## Overview

 The MEDEA GNSS computer is a device that combines a Linux enabled computer with a multi-frequency GNSS chipset, inertial sensors, and several expansion ports aimed at developing GNSS-enabled applications.

 ## Hardware specs
 - Single core ARM cortex A-8  up to 1GHz, with MMU, FPU and NEON support.